pyember/ember/CONTRIBUTING.md

 #### Note on Imports

-The project is set up with proper Python packaging, so you should import from `ember` directly:
+The project is set up with standard Python packaging, so you should import from `ember` directly, rather than from `src.` generally:

 ```python
 # Correct way to import